plovercode/course-python-geospatial/notebooks/11-xarray-intro.md

 tc_data.dtype
 ```

-Whereas the data us stored as Uint16, rioxarray returns data as float32 with the NODATA values converted to NAN.
+Whereas the data us stored as UInt16, rioxarray returns data as float32 with the NODATA values converted to NaN.
 Let's count the number of NaN values in the data set:

 ```{code-cell} ipython3
 np.isnan(tc_data).sum()